olegil/SqlBulkTools/README.md

 CommitTransactionAsync(SqlConnection connection)

 /* A transaction will only take place if CommitTransaction is called.
-CommitTransaction is always called after a valid setup is built and Async flavours are included for scalibility.
+CommitTransaction is always called after a valid setup is built and Async flavours are included for scalability.
 CommitTransaction and CommmitTransactionAsync respectively are overloaded.
 It's up to you how you would like to pass in your SQL configuration.
  */